Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20211130_ampc_relnotes.md

 This following limitation exists in this version of Amplify Central:

-* API Service details: The team ownership of API Services is not displayed on the WebUI.
+* API Service details: The team ownership of API services is not displayed on the WebUI.